Varanasi

 The deity of Sri Hanuman established by Sri Samarth on the banks of Ganga in Harichandra Ghat is today known as Bade Hanuman.
 The Bade Hanuman is housed today inside Juna Akhara of Hanuman Ghat.

 The portion of Harichandra Ghat where Sri Samarth had installed the deity of Sri Hanuman is today known as Hanuman Ghat.
-Such is the influence and power of this deity that the Ghat itself got renamed as Hanuman Ghat.
+Such is the influence and power of this deity that the Ghat itself was renamed as Hanuman Ghat.
 He is known as Bade Hanuman since, the deity is huge in structure, fame, power, and in bestowing blessings.

 Sri Hanuman deity is huge in structure and the whole deity is pasted with sendur.
-His right hand is seen giving blessings to His devotees, while a ghadha is placed on His left hand.
+His right hand is seen giving blessings to His devotees, while a gadha is placed on His left hand.
 His huge tail which rises into a massive spiral is prominently seen.
 The huge tail of Sri Hanuman suggests that there is a mysterious magical power to the Lord Himself.

-Location of the temple : Sri Bade Hanuman, Hanuman Ghat, Varanasi"
+Location of the temple: Sri Bade Hanuman, Hanuman Ghat, Varanasi"

 Experience

-SRI HANUMAN
+SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST

-SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST, THINKS AHEAD AND ACTS FOR SURE.
+THINKS AHEAD AND ACTS FOR SURE